liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

 ![Figure 1: The Lunar Resort theme offers a clean, minimal design.](../../../images/finished-theme.png)

-Before upgrading your theme, consider whether to first [migrate your theme](/develop/tutorials/-/knowledge_base/7-0/migrating-a-6-2-theme-to-liferay-7) to use the [Themes Generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator).
+Before upgrading your theme, consider whether to [migrate your theme](/develop/tutorials/-/knowledge_base/7-0/migrating-a-6-2-theme-to-liferay-7) to use the [Themes Generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator).
-This migration is not required for upgrading a theme to run on Liferay 7, but the Themes Generator provides a powerful theme upgrade Gulp task that performs many upgrade steps automatically.
+Migration isn't required to upgrade a theme for Liferay 7, but the Themes Generator's upgrade Gulp task performs many upgrade steps automatically.
 In addition, a Themes Generator theme can leverage new features, such as [Themelets](/develop/tutorials/-/knowledge_base/7-0/themelets).

-The theme upgrade task updates the theme's Liferay version, makes a best effort to update CSS, and logs upgrade suggestions.
-For this reason, the Gulp upgrade task is described first.
-Note, however, that this tutorial covers how to apply the same updates run by the gulp task to your theme manually as well.
+Upgrading a migrated theme with the Gulp task is discussed first, because it's a powerful and popular option.
+After that, all of the upgrade steps (including those the Gulp task executes) are explained.
+You must understand all the upgrade steps to completely upgrade your theme for Liferay 7.

 ## Running the Gulp Upgrade Task for Themes Generator Themes [](id=running-the-gulp-upgrade-task-for-themes-generator-themes)

-A Liferay 6 theme can be upgraded to Liferay 7, regardless of its project environment (Plugins SDK, Maven, etc.).
+A Liferay 6 theme can be upgraded to Liferay 7, regardless of its project environment (Themes Generator, Plugins SDK, Maven, etc.).
 However, a theme that's been migrated to the Themes Generator can leverage the theme upgrade Gulp task.
+Here's what the Gulp Task does:

+- Updates the theme's Liferay version
+- Updates the CSS
+- Suggests specific updates to the code

+The Gulp task makes a best effort to upgrade CSS code that is easy to identify and straightforward to update.
+It suggests modifications to parts of the reamining CSS code.

 Here are the steps for using the theme upgrade Gulp task: